smelc/spremuta/README.md

 rm ormolu.zip
 ```

-Then `direnv allow`, so that the `.envrc` file gets loaded automatically, and you are all set.
+Then `direnv allow`, so that the `.envrc` file gets loaded automatically, and you are all set 🎉